usf-progdata/hw-khoanguyen0812/Final_project/README.md

  4. Women_data.csv

- __These data files are located in the *"data_raw"* subfolder, there is an *"output"* folder specifically made for the computed output of graphs, tables, etc.
+ __These data files are located in the *"data_raw"* subfolder, the _"data"_ folder is meant to store any computed or modified dataset.
+There is an *"output"* folder specifically made for the computed output of graphs, tables, etc.
  There is also the *".R"* folder specifically made for the storing of codes and markdown files.__

 As stated in the README file of the ones who compiled the data set, it says: